Let Grow Takes a Look at Crime Statistics

 Even With the 2020-2021 Increase, Today’s Murder Rate is Lower Than in the ’70s, ’80s & ’90s

 The New York Times reports that the murder rate rose 30% in 2020 and kept going up — though more slowly — in 2021.
-Yet the rate is still lower than when many of today’s parents were kids, as this graph of FBI stats shows:
+But then it came down.
+Even when it reached its recent peak a a few years ago, it was still lower than when many of today’s parents were kids, as this graph of FBI stats shows:

 Here are some slightly older graphs that may provide some perspective — namely, that when crime has gone down for a while and then goes back up, that’s disturbing.
 But we are not back to the bad old days of a generation ago.